Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.42 Keeper App Project - Part 3/README.md

 Next, we add an `onClick` handler to the Add button that triggers a `submitNote` function.
 This function prevents the default form submission behavior using `event.preventDefault()` to avoid page reloads.

 We pass a function `addNote` as a prop named `onAdd` from the App component to `CreateArea`.
 Inside `submitNote`, we call `props.onAdd(note)` to send the current note back to the App component.
 This completes the data flow from child to parent.

+### Managing Notes Array in App Component

+In the App component, we create a stateful array `notes` with `setNotes` initialized as an empty array.
+The `addNote` function updates this array by spreading the previous notes and adding the new note at the end.

+To render notes, we replace the static sample note with a dynamic map over the `notes` array.
+For each `noteItem`, we return a `Note` component passing `title` and `content` as props.
+We wrap the map expression in curly braces to embed JavaScript in JSX.